ClockworksIO/rum-natal/resources/leiningen/new/rum_natal/rum-natal-usage.md

 lein collect-dev
 ```

-**Note**: You have to re-run this command every time you add media assets or when switching von production build to development build!
+**Note**: You have to re-run this command every time you add media assets or when switching from production build to development build!

 ### Android